nietras/nietras.github.io/_posts/2022-01-19-10-things-in-C-sharp-I-wish-were-different-that-wont-change.md

        mut int _index = 0;
    }
    ```
-7. `ReadOnly` should be abbreviated `RO` in type names e.g. `IReadOnlyList<>`,
+8. `ReadOnly` should be abbreviated `RO` in type names e.g. `IReadOnlyList<>`,
    `ReadOnlySpan<>` should be `IROList<>`, `ROSpan<>`.
 At first this may feel
-   quite un-C#'esque, but there are plenty of abbreviations already like `Tcp`
+   quite un-C#-esque, but there are plenty of abbreviations already like `Tcp`
-   and `Http`, however, `ReadOnly` is quite a bit more pervasive in modern C#.
+   and `Http` in .NET.
+However, `ReadOnly` is quite a bit more pervasive in
-   The naming standard says 2 letter abbreviations should be all caps while 3 or
+   modern C#.
+The naming standard says 2 letter abbreviations should be all caps
-   more only have the first letter capitalized.
-I'd be fine with relaxing this
+   while 3 or more only have the first letter capitalized.
+I'd be fine with
-   to `Ro` in this case though. 😎
+   relaxing this to `Ro` in this case though. 😱
    ```csharp
    IROList<char> letters = new char[] { 'a', 'b' };
    ```
-8. `private` should be implicit only (it's almost always redundant and while you
+9. `private` should be implicit only (it's almost always redundant and while you
-   can remove it with `dotnet format` why not just say it simply can't be used):
+   can remove it with `dotnet format` why not just say it simply can't be used -
+   I'm disregarding `private protected` or similar here):
    ```csharp
    class C
    {